 To freeze: Place uncooked chicken tenders onto a baking sheet lined with parchment paper or aluminum foil and put the baking sheet in the freezer for at least 1-2 hours.
 Once firm, transfer tenders to an airtight freezer bag or container.

 To bake: For best results, place chicken tenders on a wire cooling rack on top of a baking sheet.
 If you don’t have a cooling rack, lightly spray your baking sheet with a little oil.
-Lightly spray the tops of the chicken tenders with cooking oil and bake at 390F for 15-20 minutes depending on their size (20-25 minutes if frozen), or until internal temperature reaches 165F.
+Lightly spray the tops of the chicken tenders with oil and bake at 390F for 15-20 minutes depending on their size (20-25 minutes if frozen), or until internal temperature reaches 165F.

 - Serve with your favorite dipping sauce.
 Remove chicken tenders from the oven and serve immediately.